SerhiyStp/madiff/README.md

-# adiff
-Automatic Differentiation for Matlab (OO, reverse mode)
+# MADiff: Matlab Automatic Differentiation (reverse mode, OO)

 For a matlab function like: